-Bega Valley Shire Council went out to tender for the Bega Valley Regional Gallery (BRVG) redevelopment and expansion at its current site in August 2021.
+Bega Valley Shire Council went out to tender for the South East Centre for Contemporary Art (SECCA) gallery redevelopment and expansion at its current site in August 2021.

 Project Summary / Background